heroiclabs/nakama-docs/docs/runtime-code-basics.md

 The following example will show you how to create and register code to be run by a client as an [RPC call](#register_rpc).

-In Lua example we will create a module called "example.lua".
+In the Lua example we will create a module called "example.lua".
 We will import the `"nakama"` module which is embedded within the server and contains lots of server-side functions which are helpful as you build your code.
-You can see all available functions in the [module reference](runtime-code-function-reference.md).
+You can see all available functions in the [Lua module reference](runtime-code-function-reference.md).

-In Go example, we will import the runtime package and use the NakamaModule which has all the same functions as referenced above.
+In the Go example, we will import the runtime package and use the `NakamaModule` which has all the same functions as referenced above.

 ```lua fct_label="Lua"
 local nk = require("nakama")